Nanoparticles for drug delivery to the brain: Background

 The first successful delivery of a drug across the BBB occurred in 1995.
 The drug used was hexapeptide dalargin, an anti-nociceptive peptide that cannot cross the BBB alone.
 It was encapsulated in polysorbate 80 coated nanoparticles and intravenously injected.
 This was a huge breakthrough in the nanoparticle drug delivery field, and it helped advance research and development toward clinical trials of nanoparticle delivery systems.
-Nanoparticles range in size from 10 - 1000 nm (or 1 µm) and they can be made from natural or artificial polymers, lipids, dendrimers, and micelles.
+Nanoparticles range in size from 10 - 1000 nm (or 1 μm) and they can be made from natural or artificial polymers, lipids, dendrimers, and micelles.
 Most polymers used for nanoparticle drug delivery systems are natural, biocompatible, and biodegradable, which helps prevent contamination in the CNS.
 Several current methods for drug delivery to the brain include the use of liposomes, prodrugs, and carrier-mediated transporters.
 Many different delivery methods exist to transport these drugs into the body, such as peroral, intranasal, intravenous, and intracranial.
 For nanoparticles, most studies have shown increasing progression with intravenous delivery.
 Along with delivery and transport methods, there are several means of functionalizing, or activating, the nanoparticle carriers.
 These means include dissolving or absorbing a drug throughout the nanoparticle, encapsulating a drug inside the particle, or attaching a drug on the surface of the particle.

 Types of nanoparticles for CNS drug delivery

 Lipid-based

 One type of nanoparticle involves use of liposomes as drug molecule carriers.
-The diagram on the right shows a standard liposome.
+The diagram on the left shows a standard liposome.
 It has a phospholipid bilayer separating the interior from the exterior of the cell.

 Liposomes are composed of vesicular bilayers, lamellae, made of biocompatible and biodegradable lipids such as sphingomyelin, phosphatidylcholine, and glycerophospholipids.
 Cholesterol, a type of lipid, is also often incorporated in the lipid-nanoparticle formulation.
 Cholesterol can increase stability of a liposome and prevent leakage of a bilayer because its hydroxyl group can interact with the polar heads of the bilayer phospholipids.
 Liposomes have the potential to protect the drug from degradation, target sites for action, and reduce toxicity and adverse effects.
 Lipid nanoparticles can be manufactured by high pressure homogenization, a current method used to produce parenteral emulsions.
 This process can ultimately form a uniform dispersion of small droplets in a fluid substance by subdividing particles until the desired consistency is acquired.
 This manufacturing process is already scaled and in use in the food industry, which therefore makes it more appealing for researchers and for the drug delivery industry.

 Liposomes can also be functionalized by attaching various ligands on the surface to enhance brain-targeted delivery.